Miramoop/Quiz-Tunes-React/README.md

 <!-- Should mention how I have a version that is just built in basic HTML, CSS, & JavaScript.
 Also add a link to that repo -->
 <!-- Original Project can be found here: https://github.com/Miramoop/Quiz-Tunes -->

-<p>Quiz Tunes is a web application built with REACT, HTML, CSS, JavaScript, Spotify API, and the YouTube API.
+<p>Quiz Tunes is a web application built with REACT, HTML, SASS, JavaScript, Spotify API, and the YouTube API.
 It asks the user a variety of
 questions in the form of a quiz, then recommends the user a song on Spotify and YouTube based on their quiz results.
 I became inspired to create a web quiz after a couple of friends showed me this <a href="https://github.com/Gudetea/FruitCard-Odyssey" target="_blank">cute fruit quiz</a> that they found online.
 Thanks for the inspiration <a href="https://github.com/Gudetea" target="_blank">Gudatea</a>!
 All the images are Public